mekhushi/Bytomic/README.md

     ```python
     from main import load_model

-    # Load the compressed model
     compressed_model = load_model("path/to/your/compressed/model.pth") # Replace with the actual path

-    # Prepare input data
     input_data = "This is some example text."

-    # Use the compressed model for inference
     output = compressed_model(input_data)

-    # Print the output
     print(output)
     ```